In 2017, Vinny Foy joined the LotusWorks team as an Instrumentation Apprentice.

 At that time, Vinny was looking to further his career and a friend of his had just completed the Instrumentation Apprenticeship with LotusWorks and recommended it.
-Completing research on the LotusWorks apprenticeship programme and analysing the career prospects after completion of the apprenticeship, Vinny applied for the programme and was successful in his application.
+Completing research on the LotusWorks apprenticeship programme and analyzing the career prospects after completion of the apprenticeship, Vinny applied for the programme and was successful in his application.
 Vinny is currently in Phase 3 of 7 and currently working with the team in the Calibration Laboratory in LotusWorks Head Office in Sligo, Ireland.

 Talking about the apprenticeship programme Vinny details the work experience and hands on exposure that the programme provides: